busster/state-driven-uis/README.md

 First we have named states.
 We do not need to maintain a complicated list of boolean combinations to understand what state the feature is in.
 This makes it much easier to identify the relevant code!

 Second we know exactly what can happen on each state.
-Remeber above when we were considering all the edge cases the app could exist in and we identified 8 possibilities?
-We had to consider what would happen in an action under each given one.
+Remember above when we were considering all the edge cases the app could exist in and we identified 8 possibilities?
+In the event handler we had to consider what would happen in an action under each given one.
 Well here we know we have exactly 4, and we also define exactly what happens for an action on each.
 This means that we can say with confidence what code will execute, and what the result will be for any given action *even if it is the same action!
 (Event handler calls the same thing no matter what)*.
-Additionally, because each state is isolated, you don't even have to think about the other ones when you are designing one.
+Additionally, because each state is isolated, you don't even have to think about the other states when you are designing a new one or editing an existing one.
+This makes development much easier!

 Third we have a proper seperation of concerns.
 This allows our render logic to be more declarative and deal only with the rendering.
-Look at the simplicity of the button text in this implementation in comparison to the previous.
-Plus, if we wanted to swap in a new framework, or create a more native (React Native?) version of this app, we can still use that same business logic no problem!
+Look at the simplicity of the button text in this implementation in comparison to the previous. *I'm sure we've all seen some pretty wacky ternaries!* Plus, if we wanted to swap in a new framework, or create a more native (React Native?) version of this app, we can still use that same business logic no problem!
 All we need to do is make the render functions in the new framework.

 Fourth the test cases practically write themselves.
 What are all the given scenarios we should look at?
 Well, what are all the given states and actions listed for them?
 That's it.
 The app can't exist in any other one!
 This means that we don't need to be as concerned with the edge cases as before.
 We don't need to ask what if questions, we can just look at the code and know what will happen.